Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 1. Navigate to the GitHub Actions page for the "Tests" action.
 2. Open the "Summary" page with the house icon.
 3. Under the "Artifacts" section, there should be a "html_docs" entry.
 Download it.
-4. Choose the theme you want, such as `furo_html_docs.tar.gz`, and un-tar it.
+4. Choose the theme you want, such as `qiskit_html_docs.tar.gz`, and un-tar it.
 Then, open the `index.html` page in a browser.

 Contributors with write access can also use live previews of the docs: GitHub will deploy a website using your changes.
 To use live previews, push your branch to `upstream` rather than your fork.
 GitHub will leave a comment with the link to the site.
 Please prefix your branch name with your initials, e.g. `EA/add-translations`, for good Git hygiene.